 In 2015, the Company reached a settlement with the State of Texas over the payment of the state's Patron Tax on adult club customers.
 To resolve the issue of taxes owed, the Company agreed to pay \$10.0 million in equal monthly installments of \$119,000, without interest, over 84 months, beginning in June 2015, for all but two non-settled locations.
 The Company agreed to remit the Patron Tax on a monthly basis, based on the current rate of \$5 per customer.
 For accounting purposes, the Company has discounted the \$10.0 million at an imputed interest rate of 9.6%, establishing a net present value for the settlement of \$7.2 million.
-As a consequence, the Company has recorded an \$8.2 million pre-tax gain for the third quarter ending June 30, 2015, representing the difference between the \$7.2 million and the amount previously accrued for the tax.
+As a consequence, the Company has recorded an \$8.2 million pre-tax gain for the third quarter ended June 30, 2015, representing the difference between the \$7.2 million and the amount previously accrued for the tax.

 In March 2017, the Company settled with the State of Texas for one of the two remaining unsettled Patron Tax locations.
 To resolve the issue of taxes owed, the Company agreed to pay a total of \$687,815 with \$195,815 paid at the time the settlement agreement was executed followed by 60 equal monthly installments of \$8,200 without interest.
+The Company believes that it does not have any further liability related to the other location.

-The aggregate balance of Patron Tax settlement liability, which is included in long-term debt in the consolidated balance sheets, amounted to \$4.2 million and \$4.5 million as of December 31, 2018 and September 30, 2018, respectively.
+The aggregate balance of Patron Tax settlement liability, which is included in long-term debt in the consolidated balance sheets, amounted to \$3.7 million and \$4.5 million as of June 30, 2019 and September 30, 2018, respectively.

-A Declaratory judgment action was brought by five operating subsidiaries of the Company to challenge a Texas Comptroller administrative rule related to the \$5 per customer Patron Tax Fee assessed against Sexually Oriented Businesses.
+A Declaratory judgment action was brought by five operating subsidiaries of the Company in state court, to challenge a Texas Comptroller administrative rule related to the \$5 per customer Patron Tax Fee assessed against Sexually Oriented Businesses.
 An administrative rule attempted to expand the fee to cover venues featuring dancers using latex cover as well as traditional nude entertainment.
 The administrative rule was challenged on both constitutional and statutory grounds.
 On November 19, 2018, the Court issued an order that a key aspect of the administrative rule is invalid based on it exceeding the scope of the Comptroller's authority.
-Constitutional challenges remain and will be resolved at trial.
+Other challenges remain and will be resolved at trial.
+In addition to the foregoing state court lawsuit, the Texas Entertainment Association filed a federal lawsuit against the Comptroller challenging the constitutionality of the administrative rule.
+On February 27, 2019, the Court ruled on summary judgment motions filed by the parties.
+The Court ruled that the amended rule was an unconstitutional restriction on expressive conduct under the First Amendment of the U.S. Constitution, unconstitutionally retroactive under the Due Process Clause and violated the provisions of 42 U.S.C. §1983.
+There are remaining claims and defenses pending with the Court.